msdsm/paper-summary/README.md

   - yolo: You Only Look Once: Unified, Real-Time Object Detection
   - yolov2: YOLO9000: Better, Faster, Stronger
   - yolov3: YOLOv3: An Incremental Improvement
+  - yolov4: YOLOv4: Optimal Speed and Accuracy of Object Detection
   - ovd-survey: A Survey on Open-Vocabulary Detection and Segmentation: Past, Present, and Future
 - 3dgs
   - 3dgs : 3D Gaussian Splatting for Real-Time Radiance Field Rendering